Nothing admits earbuds will 'fall short' of vision as name and launch date revealed

 Nothing's mission statement is "to remove barriers between people and technology to create a seamless digital future that looks, lives, and feels like nothing", but those hoping to see that vision fulfilled by the firm's first device may be left disappointed.

-The press release that confirms the Ear 1 name and June launch goes on to say "for those hoping for a disappearing act overnight, Ear 1 falls short."
+The blog post from Carl Pei that confirms the Ear 1 name and June launch goes on to say "for those hoping for a disappearing act overnight, Ear 1 falls short."

 - Best true wireless earbuds: the top AirPods-alternatives today